Wonder Egg Priority: Reception

+Critical response

 In English-language coverage, Wonder Egg Priority received near immediate acclaim upon beginning its airing.
 Reviews in Polygon, Anime News Network, Anime Feminist, and other outlets, were widely euphoric, strongly praising the high quality animation, soundtrack, music, voice acting, and narrative, as well as the handling of sensitive thematic material such as bullying, sexual assault, and suicide, which was generally seen as effective and captivating.
-The series was commonly described as one of, if not the best, new anime of 2021.
+The series was commonly described as one of the best new anime of 2021.
 Comparisons were positively drawn to the work of such directors as Naoko Yamada, Satoshi Kon, and Kunihiko Ikuhara, among others.
 However, the darker story elements received some criticisms, with some reviewers expressing discomfort with the anime's difficult themes, or voicing concerns that the story could fumble the handling of such topics further down the line.
 Discussing the production of the first few episodes, Kevin Cirugeda of SakugaBlog praised the quality of the animation, saying that director Shin Wakabayashi had made the most of his team's limitations in emulating Naoko Yamada's work at Kyoto Animation.
 Noting the "enchanting" first episode as one of the "best premieres" he had seen in recent memory, Cirugeda said it was unsurprising it had immediately attracted an enthusiastic audience.

 In a feature for Polygon, Kambole Campbell strongly praised Wonder Egg's refreshing take on magical girl genre tropes, positively highlighting the use of magical realism and flower language (a point at which another comparison to Yamada was drawn) as well as the perceived attention to the "systemic root" of the social issues at the center of the narrative.
 Numerous other critics have drawn similar comparisons to the magical girl genre, citing such anime as Flip Flappers and Puella Magi Madoka Magica.
 However, series creator Shinji Nojima has rejected this classification; though Nojima acknowledged the similarity, he has referred to it as a fantasy series.
-Writing for The AV Club, Juan Barquin (reviewing the series' main 12 episodes) called Wonder Egg "spellbinding" and praised it for its perceived interest in catharsis for the abuse victims portrayed within the story, comparing it to rape revenge films.
+Writing for The A.V.
+Club, Juan Barquin (reviewing the series' main 12 episodes) called Wonder Egg "spellbinding" and praised it for its perceived interest in catharsis for the abuse victims portrayed within the story, comparing it to rape revenge films.